React

 }

-export default AutofocusedLink
+export default AutofocusedLink;

 Extend the callback ref approach to autofocus on the first item in a list using this example from Tiger Oakes.